HarshGakhre/HarshGakhre.github.io/README.md

-# WeatherVista - Interactive Weather App
+# WeatherApp

 ## Overview

-Welcome to WeatherVista, a cutting-edge and user-friendly weather prediction app.
-WeatherVista not only provides accurate weather forecasts but also offers an engaging and intuitive user experience.
+Welcome to WeatherApp, a cutting-edge and user-friendly weather prediction app.
+WeatherApp not only provides accurate weather forecasts but also offers an engaging and intuitive user experience.

 ### Features: